 Configure Alert Notifications

 You may choose to be notified via SMTP or SMNP when Performance Alerts are triggered.
-You may also configure alerts to be sent as syslog messages.
+You may also configure alerts to be sent as a Syslog message.
 For more details about configuring Alert notifications, please see: